 - Contribute your voice to an online research project.

-- Take a walk (while practice social distancing).
+- Take a walk (while practicing social distancing).
 Sunshine and fresh air can help make you feel better.